kln12/Interview_questions/AWS.md

 Make sure you have access to both S3 buckets, to copy content and make changes in S3 bucket configurations
 **4 explain Disastor Recovery(DR) AND types
 Answer:**   https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-i-strategies-for-recovery-in-the-cloud/
-**how inconme allow but does not go outbound
+**how income allow but does not go outbound
 Answer:**
 **how to increase a the volume size of instance
 Answer:**     Consider you have stopped the instance from running, simply navigate to Elastic Block Store -> Volumes.